Clipper route: Modern use of the route

 Also in 2005, Ellen MacArthur set a new world record for a single-handed non-stop circumnavigation in the trimaran B&Q/Castorama.
 Her time along the clipper route of 71 days, 14 hours, 18 minutes, and 33 seconds was the fastest ever circumnavigation of the world by a single-hander.
-While this record still leaves MacArthur as the fastest female singlehanded circumnavigator, in 2008, Francis Joyon eclipsed the record in a trimaran with a time of 57 days, 13 hours, 34 minutes, and 6 seconds.
+While this record still leaves MacArthur as the fastest female singlehanded circumnavigator, the current fastest singlehanded circumnavigator is François Gabart with a time of 42 days, 14 hours, 40 minutes, and 15 seconds.